uncbiag/easyreg/doc/source/notes/train_reg_model.rst

         --task_type: seg or reg
         --seed: seed that you would like to use
         --atlas: enables the flag for image-to-atlas registration
-        --atlas_name: if you want to use one image as an atlas, example could be s1.nii.gz, which sets s1.nii.gz as atlas.
+        --atlas_image_path: if you want to use one image as an atlas the absolute path to atlas image
+        --atlas_label_path: if you want to use atlas, the absolute path to labeled atlas
         --train_size: percentage size for train set, if it is not pre-splitted
         --test_size: percentage size for test set, if it is not pre-splitted
         --val_size: percentage size for val set, if it is not pre-splitted